Davis8483/MCBE-Shovel-Land-Claim/README.md

 **Manage Players** - Manage their claims, edit Claim Block balance, and edit global player permissions.

 **Disallowed Blocks/Items** - Edit a list of blocks/items that are not allowed to be placed anywhere in the world.

+## Supported Languages
+- English
+- French - Translation by `yo4l`
+- Spanish - Auto-translated using Google Services
+- German - Auto-translated using Google Services

+More to come soon, the auto translation script I wrote makes this super easy!!!<br>
+If you find an error in the auto translations, consider contributing!

 ---